The Nakayama Scholars

 Nakayama Scholarship

 The Nakayama family created an endowment specifically to support highly motivated students who want to work on our world’s challenging problems by engaging in public service careers.
-Public service for this scholarship is typically defined as careers in organizations that end in .edu, .gov, .mil or .org.
+Public service for this scholarship is typically defined as careers in organizations that end in .edu, .gov, .mil, or .org.
 This is the only Duke-funded merit scholarship that currently enrolled students may apply directly for in their junior year.
 The scholarship will cover one half of the scholars’ tuition in their senior year (2 semesters).

 President Vincent Price has said, “Our students, faculty, and staff are directly engaged in improving lives and communities in our region and around the world, demonstrating real leadership in the policy field.”
 The Nakayama Public Service Scholarship is an important investment in further promotion of this endeavor for some of our most driven students headed into lives of such engagement.

 In addition to the monetary award, the selected cohort of scholars will engage with Duke faculty and public servants in a variety of fields for mentorship and career exploration.
 The activities and engagement will be driven by the interests and aspirations of each year’s selected scholars.
+The distinguished board of directors enjoy working with the Nakayama Scholars as they prepare for their careers using their Duke education in service to society.

-Spotlight on Sarah Konrad
+Spotlight on Rhiannon Camarillo

 History